 - Address upcoming challenges or novel applications

-- Tools and resources for developing student programming on campus
+- Sharing tools and resources for developing successful programs

 - Identifying leadership strengths and weaknesses